ramsetta/NBAPlayerClustering/README.md

 ![image](https://user-images.githubusercontent.com/66981740/90479698-4ef7fc80-e0ec-11ea-8c10-127e4958bcf1.png)

+## Project Description
+As a basketball fan my entire life, I have engaged in many conversations about comparisons of NBA players.
+This analysis allows to do exactly this through statistical analyses.
+If you have ever wondered what player is most similar to LeBron James, or which statistical outputs are most important when grouping players, then this project is for you.
+There are several eye-opening player comparisons that i would have never expected and kept me entertained throughout this project with the various statistical clusters created.

 ## Data Overview
 The data sets used are taken directly from nba.com and basketball-reference.com.
 The traditional and advanced statistics as well as the defensive statistics are taken directly from nba.com through manual export and the scoring statistics data set was taken from basketball=reference.com through an export of a csv file.